 For the Public

-Pop-Up/Drill Down Science is a 5-year project designed to create exciting “pop-up” science events in the style of pop-up restaurants, stores and art fairs.
+In Search of Earth’s Secrets is a 5-year project designed to create exciting “pop-up” science events in the style of pop-up restaurants, stores and art fairs.
 Bringing high quality earth and ocean science content to rural communities and those with a high percentage of traditionally underserved populations will create a buzz about the intriguing discoveries done around the world’s oceans and create opportunities for further learning.
 The project involves working with libraries, Girl Scouts and other youth organizations, program scientists, educators, and museums across the country.

 News and Events